chef/chef-web-docs/chef_master/source/resource_link.rst

 ``group``
    **Ruby Type:** String, Integer

-   A string or ID that identifies the group associated with a symbolic link.
+   A group name or ID number that identifies the group associated with a symbolic link.

 ``link_type``
    **Ruby Type:** String, Symbol | **Default Value:** ``:symbolic``